 To make just the text on your screen bigger, select Start > Settings > Ease of Access > Display , then adjust the slider under Make text bigger.
 To make everything bigger, choose an option from the drop-down menu under Make everything bigger.

 Use Snip & Sketch to capture, mark up, and share images

 Screen sketch is now called Snip & Sketch.
 Open Snip & Sketch to take a snip of what’s on your screen or to mark up and share a previous image.
 In the search box on the taskbar, type Snip & Sketch, then select Snip & Sketch from the list of results to open the app.

 To quickly take a snip, press the Windows logo key+Shift+S. You'll see your screen darken and your cursor displayed as a cross.
 Choose a point at the edge of the area you want to copy and left-click the cursor.
 Move your cursor to highlight the area you want to capture.
 The area you capture will appear on your screen.

 The image you snipped is saved to your clipboard, ready for pasting into an email or document.
 If you want to edit the image, select the notification that appears after you’ve made your snip.
 Snip & Sketch offers options to save, copy, or share and includes a pen, highlighter, and an eraser, all with variable line widths.

 Pause updates until a convenient time

-To temporarily delay updates for your device, go to Start > Settings > Update & Security > Windows Update , and then select Pause updates.
+To temporarily delay updates for your device, select Start > Settings > Update & Security > Windows Update , and then select Pause updates.
 Once you reach the pause limit, you'll need to get the latest updates before you can pause again.

 Let Microsoft keep your PC healthy

 Keep your device running smoothly with recommended troubleshooting suggestions that find and fix issues on your device.
-To view recommended troubleshooters, go to Start > Settings > Update & Security > Troubleshoot .
+To view recommended troubleshooters, select Start > Settings > Update & Security > Troubleshoot .